 Once you’ve figured out what customers want and what inspires them to take action, you’re ready to wage marketing in a meaningful way.

-You’ve got a robust ecology of digital options at your fingertips with paid search advertising, paid social media, native advertising and programmatic display.
+You’ve got a robust ecology of digital options at your fingertips with paid search advertising.
+And it will be getting through paid social media, native advertising, and programmatic display.

 How and when to deploy each of these tactics is the big question.